 Sea mullet has a global tropical distribution and occurs around most of the eastern and western Australian coastline.
 Although a marine species, juveniles typically inhabit freshwater and estuarine environments, where they associate with shallow weed beds and bare substrate.
-Upon reaching maturity at 3-4 years of age, they move out into open coastal waters and undertake a northward migration to spawn.
-Although genetic studies have not yet been undertaken to examine the stock structure of sea mullet in WA, available biological data suggest a single stock in South-West WA that extends as far north as Shark Bay.
+Upon reaching maturity at 3 - 4 years of age, they move out into open coastal waters and undertake a northward migration to spawn.

-&lt;sup>1 Bycatch is described as the part of the catch which is returned to the sea (usually referred to as non-retained, unwanted or discarded) either because it has no commercial value or because legislative requirements preclude it being retained.
+1 Bycatch is described as the part of the catch which is returned to the sea (usually referred to as non-retained, unwanted or discarded) either because it has no commercial value or because legislative requirements preclude it being retained.